irmen/prog8/docs/source/syntaxreference.rst

 -----------

 Naming things in Prog8 is done via valid *identifiers*.
 They start with a letter, and after that, a combination of letters, numbers, or underscores.
-Letters are from the 7-bit ASCII alphabet only.
+Note that any Unicode Letter symbol is accepted as a letter!
 Examples of valid identifiers::

 	a